Nada120/animated-list-flutter/README.md

 -ListTile.

 ## So You Need To Knew These Widgets As a Requirements 🎯
-There is many comments to make you clear with what is the code doing
+There is many comments to make you clear with what is the code doing.
+Do not worry everything in the code is explaining and easy to understand 😏👌

 ## The final result